 We are delighted that you are considering Woldingham School for your daughter.

 Woldingham School is an all-girls’ Independent Day and Boarding School.
 It is a Sacred Heart Catholic school for girls aged 11-18 that welcomes girls of all faiths and none.

 VISITING THE SCHOOL

 There are several ways to do this:

 Attend one of our Saturday Open Mornings in May and late September/early October.
 You are very welcome to visit with your daughter or may prefer to come alone in the first instance.
 We recommend for all those considering entry in 2022 and beyond to join us at one of these events.

 Arrange an individual visit with the Admissions Department when you can have a full tour of the school on a normal school day.

 The next step is to register.
-Please complete and return a Registration Form with the registration fee payment of £150
+Please complete the online Registration Form.
+There is a registration fee of £150

 DAY/BOARDING TASTER EVENTS

 If you have submitted a registration form for your daughter for a place in Year 7 she will be invited to attend one of the Taster events either in May for girls in Year 5 OR in early October for Year 6 girls.
 If your daughter is considering boarding (not flexi-boarding) she may stay overnight to experience boarding in Marden.
 The taster events are not compulsory and girls are not assessed during their time with us.

 Most pupils join Woldingham School at 11+ and 13+ and Sixth Form.
 70-75 pupils join at Year 7 and around 25 join for Year 9.
 Around 15-20 pupils join the Sixth Form each year to study A Levels.
 We may have a small number of places available in other year groups, and some mid-year places.
 We will be very happy to speak with you about this.

 REFERENCE FROM CURRENT SCHOOL